schpet/sloth-draw/README.md

   - twitter share button makes two urls erk
   - sometimes uploaded images go blurry
   - favicon
-  - add help layover with a link to an about page
   - page with list of new sloths
   - add data (sloth count and how much time they spent on it)
   - don't clear sloths on image upload